SAP-samples/teched2023-IN264/exercises/ex3/README.md

 ## Exercise steps

-Run through the exercise steps in the given order.
+Run through the exercise steps in the given order:

 ### Create a new Integration Package